 A glimpse at our academic programs from early childhood through to grade seven.

-Early childhood is preschool (age 3) and junior kindergarten (age 4).
+Early childhood is rishonim (age 3) and junior kindergarten (age 4).
 The primary years begin in senior kindergarten (age 5) and conclude in third grade.
 Grade four is the beginning of the intermediate years and grade six and seven represent the senior intermediate grades.
 The descriptors below represent the general studies curriculum only.
 VTT students complete the BC Ministry of Education requirements in half a day.
 The second part of the day is devoted to the acquisition of Hebrew language and Judaic studies.

 Our goals are to enhance, enrich and exemplify our Jewish traditions and culture, and educate the whole child.
 Through our play-based program, we aim to foster social and emotional learning, independence, confidence, collaboration, creativity, critical thinking and both fine and gross motor skills.